-Economists predict hiring in the U.S. rose in May for the second month in a row.
+Economists predict hiring in the U.S. rebounded in January after falling the previous month.

-They expect the Labor Department will report Friday that nonfarm employers added 190,000 jobs in May.
-That would represent an increase from April, when the economy added 164,000 jobs.
-The gains reflect an economy that has been steadily expanding for almost nine years following the worst financial meltdown since the Great Depression in the 1930s.
+They expect the Labor Department will report Friday that nonfarm employers added 157,500 jobs in January.
+That would represent an increase from December, when the economy added 145,000 jobs.
+Recent gains show the job market remains solid, even if hiring and wage gains have slowed somewhat.